1965 Chevelle Malibu SS

 The 1965 Malibu SS was available in both sport coupe (37) and convertible (67) models and with both L6 and V8 engines.
 The Fisher Body style numbers 13737, 13837, 13767, & 13867 and VINs beginning with 13737, 13767, 13837, & 13867 will note a Malibu SS.
 While the Fisher Body plate style numbers (such as 13837) will usually coincide with the series/model number of the VIN (such as 13837), that is not always the case since Fisher Body at some plants did not care what engine (L6 or V8) went into a particular body.
 There are instances of a Fisher Body style number with an even-numbered 3rd digit (8) and the VIN having an odd-numbered 3rd digit (7).
 The VIN is the REAL proof the car was a L6 or V8 originally.
 As with all years of Super Sports, the VIN only depicts the base engine and does not indicate any optional engine.

 Beginning in March of 1965, a run of 200 special Malibu SS 396 Chevelles were built at Kansas City, under regular production option (RPO) Z16, in preparation of the SS396 to be introduced in 1966 as a separate series from the Malibu SS and was to become the SS396 series.
 The 200 number is debated among enthusiasts.
 Some will claim there were 200 sport coupes and 1 convertible built.
 There seems to be 'secretive' knowledge of this single Malibu SS 396 convertible but, to date, no documented proof of its existence has surfaced and made public other than it was a one-off unit done in triple tan or gold and was used as fleet car until purchased by a GM engineer.
 The car was reportedly sold a short time later but it has not been seen or heard of since.
-It is this website's contention the 201 figure comes from the 200 regular scheduled sport coupes built at Kansas City plus 1 prototype built at Baltimore.
-For more on the Malibu SS 396, please visit the Chevelle Z16 website.

 The 1965 Malibu SS added a few more external identification over the 1964 model.
 The Malibu SS also included bucket seats, center console (4-speed & Powerglide automatic transmissions), and gauges.
 The tachometer (RPO U14) was optional on any V8 Chevelle.
-Three-speed manual transmissions did not have a console and the Powerglide could be ordered with a column shift and have the console deleted.
+It's reported the three-speed manual transmissions did not have a console and the Powerglide could be ordered with a column shift and have the console deleted.
 If a column-shift was requested the bucket seats were still standard but the bucket seats could be swapped for a bench seat.

 Standard Malibu SS dash with gauges and clock.